min read

 How workplace leaders can budget smarter for office pantry costs, headcount growth, and return-to-office demand.

-1. Understand Pantry Inflation and Cost Trends
+1. Understand Food Inflation and Pantry Trends

 Over the past year, workplace pantry and food service costs have continued to rise.
 According to the US Bureau of Labor Statistics, “Food Away From Home” category of the Consumer Price Index (CPI), the industry saw a 3.9% increase in product costs.